daksyonov/TCS/Concurrency.md

 ### Main Queue

 The sole SERIAL global queue is **main queue**.
-It is discouraged to perform non-UI high-consuming tasks on this queue not to freeze the UI for the time of task execution and preserve the responsiveness of the UI.
+It is discouraged to perform non-UI high consuming tasks on this queue not to freeze the UI for the time of task execution and thereby preserving UI responsiveness.

 UI-related tasks can be performed only on main queue.
-This is enforced not only because one usually wants the UI tasks to run fluently but as well because the UI should be protected from spontaneous and desynced operation.
-Other words - UI's reaction on user's events should be performed strictly in serial and arranged manner.
-If UI-related tasks would run on concurrent queue, drawing on screen would complete with different speed and that would lead to unpredictable behaviour.
+This is enforced not only because one usually wants the UI tasks to run fluently but as well because the UI should be protected from spontaneous and desynced operations.
+Other words - UI's reaction on user's events should be performed strictly in serial and arranged (consistent, if you will) manner.
+If UI-related tasks would run on concurrent queue, drawing on screen would complete with different speed and that would lead to unpredictable behaviour and misleading visual mess.
-That being said, main queue is a point of ui synchronization so to say.
+That being said, main queue is a point of UI synchronization so to say.

 ### Common Concurrency Problems